2012 Mount Salak Sukhoi Superjet crash

-On 9 May 2012, a Sukhoi Superjet 100 airliner on a demonstration tour in Indonesia crashed into Mount Salak, in the province of West Java.
+On 9 May 2012, Sukhoi Civil Aircraft Flight 36801, a Sukhoi Superjet 100 airliner on a demonstration tour in Indonesia crashed into Mount Salak, in the province of West Java.
 All 37 passengers and 8 crew on board were killed.
 The plane had taken off minutes before from Jakarta's Halim Airport on a promotional flight for the recently launched jet, and was carrying Sukhoi personnel and representatives of various local airlines.

 The subsequent investigation concluded that the flight crew was unaware of the presence of high ground in the area and ignored warnings from the terrain warning system, incorrectly attributing them to a system malfunction while their view was obstructed because of thick cloud cover.
 It was also established that in the minutes leading to the accident, the crew, including the captain, were engaged in conversation with prospective customers present in the cockpit.
-The crash is both the first hull loss and first fatal accident involving a Sukhoi Superjet 100.
+The crash was both the first hull loss and the first fatal accident involving a Sukhoi Superjet 100.

 Background

 Aircraft

-The aircraft involved in the accident was a Sukhoi Superjet 100, registration RA-97004, msn 95004.
+The aircraft involved in the accident was a Sukhoi Superjet 100, registration 97004, msn 95004.
 The aircraft was manufactured in 2009 and had accumulated over 800 flight hours at the time of the accident.
 The Superjet 100 is the first production airliner model produced in Russia since the dissolution of the USSR in 1991.

 Demonstration tour

 The jet was flying as part of a "Welcome Asia!" demonstration tour.
 With a different jet, a demo flight had been flown successfully in Kazakhstan, but when the tour moved to Pakistan, potential buyers could see the aircraft only on the runway as no flight took place, reportedly due to a technical glitch.
 A leak in a 'nozzle in the engine' was found in this plane on the way to Myanmar, according to Alexander Tulyakov, vice-president of the United Aircraft Corporation, and it returned to Moscow.
-The jet involved in the accident was then flown in as a replacement to continue the tour.
+The aircraft involved in the accident was then flown in as a replacement to continue the tour.
 It had been scheduled to visit Laos and Vietnam.
 At the time of the crash, Sukhoi had 42 orders of the type from Indonesia, 170 in total, and was hoping to produce up to 1,000 aircraft.